jxskiss/xxid/README.md

    - 2-byte pid or user specified port number
    - 4-byte counter (low 31 bits), starting with a random value

-2. xxid use base62 for string representation, generates 20 chars which is same with xid, while keeping both the ID object and string representation K-ordered and sortable as xid.
+2. xxid use base62 for string representation, generates 20 chars which is same length with xid, while keeping both the ID object and string representation K-ordered and sortable as xid.

 3. xxid provides a `Generator` type for user to specify flag, IP address and port number,